 In 2011, he ran again on the CDC ticket for the Vice Presidency but President Sirleaf won again and remained in office.
 H did not, however, let those setbacks stop him from participating in politics in Liberia.
 He is still a very influential and popular figure in Liberia; he has served as an ambassador for 1 Goal, a FIFA-supported campaign that aims to provide educational opportunities for disadvantaged children.

 In December 2012, Weah announced that he had agreed to represent President Sirleaf’s administration as a peace ambassador.
-He was elected last year as Senator of Montserrado County and may still run for the Presidency again in 2017.
+He was elected last year as Senator of Montserrado County.